Lots Of People Self Sabotage In Different Ways So Let’s Explore

 Basically, it’s behavior that hurts you and subtly, or not so subtly, prevents you from reaching your goals, or attracting the things and relationships you think you want.
 For example, perfectionism, procrastination, self-criticism, poor self-care, and drug or alcohol abuse.
 These behaviors can cause trouble with family, personal relationships, work, finances, and more.

 You may fight with someone or cause drama out of insecurity and in turn, it eventually causes people to get frustrated with you.
-Are you unaware that you’re doing it to self sabotage?
+Are you unaware that you’re doing it to self-sabotage?
 Every time someone disappoints you, you may think it’s more evidence that you are unlikeable.
 Thus, fulfilling the cycle that you’re a mess.
 Maybe you don’t take good care of yourself and because of that, romantic relationships don’t work out.
 You don’t take care of yourself because you don’t think it will help.
-Then your partner leaves and you’re convinced you are not good enough, completing the self sabotage circle.
-Bad partner choices, picking fights, putting yourself down, these are all forms of self sabotage.
+Then your partner leaves and you’re convinced you are not good enough, completing the self-sabotage circle.
+Bad partner choices, picking fights, and putting yourself down, these are all forms of self-sabotage.

 Why Do People Self-Sabotage?

 In layman’s terms, because deep down you don’t think you’re good enough.
 You might have been raised with abuse or have low self-esteem and subconsciously engage in behaviors that will reinforce this inner belief.
 It comes down to distorted beliefs about yourself.
 If you don’t think you’re capable or worthy, then all this dysfunctional behavior at work and home will cause consequences that reinforce your beliefs.

 Biggest Offenders For People Who Self Sabotage

 - Past relationships